isomerpages/moe-chuachukangsec/_passionate-learners/Departments/Information and Communication Technology.md

 | 2019 	| Bronze Award 	| Gold Award 	|
 | 2018 	| Gold Award 	| Silver Award  	|
 | 2017 	| Gold Award 	| Bronze Award 	|

+**Elements Of Business Skills (EBS)**

+The EBS syllabus is designed as an introduction to business concepts by understanding business activities, focusing on basic marketing and customer relations, in Singapore’s context.
+Students will have opportunities to acquire foundational business knowledge and develop transferable employability skills in the service industry, namely the Travel and Tourism, Hospitality and Retail industries.

+**Mobile Robotics (MR)**

+The MR syllabus aims to provide students with the experience of developing their own mobile robots and a foundation to further their studies in mechatronics engineering or related fields.
+The syllabus covers basic knowledge and skills in electricity, electronics, mechanical design and intelligent control that are relevant to technical courses at post-secondary level.
+It emphasizes the application and integration of technical knowledge and skills to design and build mobile robots for the performance of specified tasks.

+### KEY ICT PROGRAMMES

+**STUDENT ICT TRAINING FOCUS**

+The school has a structured training programme for all students to develop their skills in ICT which are critical for them in a technocentric society and workplace.
+This is coupled with values education and media literacy to ensure that our students are critical and civic users of ICT.
+We promote and support the use of ICT in teaching and learning to enhance the learning experience and deepen understanding.
+We encourage teachers to harness ICT for cultivating self-directed and collaborative learning in our students.

+**SCHOOL ICT INFRASTRUCTURE**

+To support these goals, we constantly review our existing infrastructure and hardware to ensure that our students’ learning and development are maximised.
+This also includes exploring new technologies and the potential of incorporating them into teaching and learning.

+**HOME-BASED LEARNING**

+We conduct Home-Based Learning (HBL) annually.
+This year, HBL was planned for all Secondary 1 to 3 students using the Student Learning Space (SLS) in the event of school closure due to haze.
+We helped teachers to develop ICT teaching resources and packages to be used in the classroom and in the SLS.